-Patrick sincerely regrets that this action has become necessary however it is important to realise that we have borne increases in infrastructure costs for several years and that we are no longer in a position to do so.
-Accordingly the increased cost of container terminal infrastructure in the Port of Brisbane needs to be passed on through the transport chain.
+Patrick sincerely regrets that this action has become necessary however it is important to realise that we have borne increases in infrastructure costs for severall years and that we are no longer in a position to do so.
+According withe increased cost of container terminal infrastructure in the Post of Brisbare needs to be passed on through the transport of lain.